untoldengine/UntoldEngine/docs/Architecture/renderingSystem.md

 buildHZBDepthPyramid(commandBuffer)
 ```

-After the render graph finishes, the depth texture produced during the G-Buffer model pass is downsampled into a **hierarchical Z-buffer** mip pyramid.
+After the render graph finishes, the stored opaque depth source captured by `hzbDepthSource` is downsampled into a **hierarchical Z-buffer** mip pyramid.
 This feeds **next frame's** occlusion culling — a coarse depth mip level can quickly reject large occluded objects before the fine cull.

 This is intentionally scheduled here, after the render graph and before `commit()`, so the HZB is built from the freshest depth available and ready for the next frame's culling compute dispatch.